 Minnesota State Colleges and Universities Allocations

-If you have questions or comments about the Saint Paul College Budget process, please send an email to Scott Mitchell and Shaan Hamilton.
+If you have questions or comments about the Saint Paul College Budget process, please send an email to Scott Mitchell.